 The Caption can be displayed or hidden by checking Show Caption.

-The Caption's text and Caption Color can be configured :
+The Caption's text and Caption Color can be configured:

-Show Caption

-Caption Prod. rate

-Caption Color black

-Note : the top part (dedicated to t the KPI) doesn't have its own Caption
+Note: the top part (dedicated to the KPI) doesn't have its own Caption ightharpoonup Tip: If the Significant Digits has value -1, then the full value is displayed.